 For more information about object metadata, see Manage object metadata.

-For the complete sample code on how to set and retrieve object metadata, see GitHub example.
+For the complete sample code that is used to set and retrieve object metadata, see the GitHub example.

 For more information about the API operation that you can call to set object metadata during a simple upload, see PutObject.